How to bathe a newborn baby: Tips & Safety Advice

 You'll only need about 5 cm (2 inches) of warm water to give your baby an effective bath.
 Try placing a warm flannel over her belly to keep her from getting chilled.

 These early baths don't need to be long or involved, but they do need to get the job done.
-Hold your baby firmly and gently wash away any dirt or loose skin that's accumulated.
-You'll have to cradle her head and back as you wash her.
-As you wash her, pay particular attention to:
+Hold your baby firmly and gently wash away any dirt or dead skin that's accumulated.
+You'll have to cradle their head and back as you wash them.
+As you wash the baby, pay particular attention to:

 The genital and nappy areas

 The face.
-If dirt has accumulated around her eyes, use a cotton ball to swab it away.
+If dirt has accumulated around the baby’s eyes, use a cotton ball to swab it away

 Behind the ears